JoseLuisYanez2000/structure-verifier/README.md

         strictMode: true,
         ignoreCase: true
     });
-    ///// Validate a string or null that meets all conditions otherwise error (ValidationError)
+    ///// Validate a string or null that meets all conditions otherwise error (VerificationError)
 ```

 ### Booleans